UAMC-Olivier/DPP489_cosolvent_MD/README.md

 git clone FILL
 ```

-Visualize only the central carbon densities, type the following line in the command line:
+To visualize only the central carbon densities, type the following line in the command line:

 ```
 pymol pymol_simple.py